Olmioris/Lenta-news-embeddings-classification/README.md

 - macro F1 as the main metric

-Validation metrics for all models are saved in:

-reports/dz2_metrics.txt

 ## 8. Final Evaluation (Test Set).

 The best model on validation — Navec — is evaluated on the held‑out test set.